 Triggering a movement

-To promote of family planning, JOICFP Founder Chojiro Kunii integrated family planning services with parasite control.
+To promote family planning, JOICFP Founder Chojiro Kunii integrated family planning services with parasite control.
 The immediate and obvious health benefits of parasite elimination made it ideal as an education tool and entry point into communities for initiating family planning movements.
-Expanding upon this model, JOICFP sought and used other “triggers” to motivate the community as it applied the “Integrated Approach” in Asia, Africa and Latin America.
+Expanding upon this model, JOICFP sought and used other “triggers” to motivate residents as it applied the “Integrated Approach” in Asia, Africa, and Latin America.